cedar-policy/cedar/README.md

 ```

 CLI output:

 ```
 ALLOW
 ```

-It is allowed because `VacationPhoto94.jpg` belongs to `Album::"jane_vacation"`, and `alice` can view photos in `Album::"jane_vacation"`.
+This request is allowed because `VacationPhoto94.jpg` belongs to `Album::"jane_vacation"`, and `alice` can view photos in `Album::"jane_vacation"`.

-If you'd like to see more details on what can be expressed as Cedar policies, see the [documentation](https://docs.cedarpolicy.com/what-is-cedar.html).
+If you'd like to see more details on what can be expressed as Cedar policies, see the [documentation](https://docs.cedarpolicy.com).

 Examples of how to use Cedar in an application are contained in the repository [cedar-examples](https://github.com/cedar-policy/cedar-examples).
 [TinyTodo](https://github.com/cedar-policy/cedar-examples/tree/main/tinytodo) is a simple task list management app whose users' requests, sent as HTTP messages, are authorized by Cedar.
 It shows how you can integrate Cedar into your own Rust program.

 ## Documentation

-General documentation for Cedar is available at [docs.cedarpolicy.com](https://docs.cedarpolicy.com), with docs source code in the [cedar-policy/cedar-docs](https://github.com/cedar-policy/cedar-docs/) repository.
+General documentation for Cedar is available at [docs.cedarpolicy.com](https://docs.cedarpolicy.com), with source code in the [cedar-policy/cedar-docs](https://github.com/cedar-policy/cedar-docs/) repository.

 Generated documentation for the latest version of the Rust crates can be accessed
 [on docs.rs](https://docs.rs/cedar-policy).